 - Your hours can fluctuate each month, depending on the work and client needs.

-What Should You Choose: Virtual Assistant Packages or Hourly Pricing?
+What Should You Choose: Project vs. Hourly Pricing?

 So, which of these types of virtual assistant pricing packages should you offer in your virtual assistant business?